Broaden your soup and stew offerings with this rich, tasty, easy lamb stew.

 We didn’t have much for leftovers, so I didn’t freeze any of it, but I bet it would freeze well.

-If you are looking for a one-pot meal that isn’t too labor intensive, and will expand your family’s usual meal or soup repertoire, give this hearty, easy lamb stew a try!
+If you are looking for a one-pot meal that isn’t too labor intensive, will help your kids try new food and expand your family’s usual meal or soup repertoire, give this hearty, easy lamb stew a try!

-Looking for other fast and nutritious dinner recipes?
-I’ve got a few in this handy e-book: Fuel Up!
+I’ve got other fast and nutritious dinner recipes available in my handy e-book: Fuel Up!
 Dinner Recipes for Young Athletes.
-Even though it targets the young athlete, I raised all my kids on them.
+Even though it targets the young athlete, I raised all my kids on these recipes.

 - 2 medium onions, chopped